-The Mailroom provides mail and package service to Emmanuel College students, faculty and staff.
-The Mailroom is located in Room 150 of the Eisner Administration Building, and is open from 8:00 a.m. to 5:00 p.m., Monday through Friday.
+The Copy & Mailroom provides mail and package services to Emmanuel College students, faculty, and staff.
+Conveniently located in Room 150 of the Eisner Administration Building, the Mailroom is open from 8:00 a.m. to 5:00 p.m., Monday through Friday.